Dinnerladies (TV series): Awards

 The first series won the 1999 Rose d'Or Press Award and "Best New TV Comedy" at the 1999 British Comedy Awards, and the second won "Best TV Comedy" in 2000.
 The show has also been nominated for the British Academy Television Award for "Best Comedy (Programme or Series)" and the "Situation Comedy Award" in 1998 and 1999 respectively.
 It came 28th in the BBC's Britain's Best Sitcom poll in 2004.

 Theatre

 A play based on the series premiered in London in April 2009.
 The play was based on three episodes of the second series of the TV show, and concentrated on the romance between Bren and Tony.
 It was directed by David Graham, who also adapted Victoria Wood's original TV scripts for the stage.
 Gulati and Dunn reprised their original roles from the TV series.
 The show toured the UK during 2009.

 A second show called Dinnerladies: Second Helpings toured in 2011 with a new script, once again featuring Dunn, joined by original series cast member Sue Devaney.
 Shobna Gulati left to return to the soap opera Coronation Street.

 Home media

+Dinnerladies was initially released from BBC Video on 12 November 1999, with two individual VHS tapes, the first comprising the first three episode of series one, and the second contains the remaining three episode of series one.
+The distribution rights were then acquired by Universal Pictures for the release of the complete second series on VHS and, for the first time, on DVD, on 17 November 2003.
+This was followed by the first series being released in its entirety from Universal on VHS and DVD on 15 November 2004.
+A complete series set was also made available from Universal on DVD on 15 November 2004.

+The series was later reissued on DVD from Universal’s subsidiary, Universal Playback, with the complete series boxset receiving distribution on 13 November 2006, followed by individual sets of the first series on 30 April 2007 and the second series on 27 August 2007.
+A slimline set of the complete series was made available on 24 May 2010.

+In Australia, the complete series was released via Reel DVD on 6 November 2013.
+It was re-released from Madman Entertainment on 1 April 2015.